 Durability is a key factor in maintenance and cost.
 Siding that is easily damaged, may need to be repaired frequently or possibly replaced.
 Natural products will rot and crack, while some vinyl products will fade over time.
-Note: Cedar has natural resistance factor and can last even longer when treated and installed by professionals with higher standards for the handling of the substrate materials.
+Note: Cedar has a natural resistance factor and can last even longer when treated and installed by professionals with higher standards for the handling of the substrate materials.
 Now compute the maintenance factor – wood products require sealing at regular intervals, while vinyl, cement, and metal require much less maintenance.
-Here again a highly professional cedar shingle provider may offer protection and maintenance plans that average out the cost of upkeep.
+Here again, a highly professional cedar shingle provider may offer protection and maintenance plans that average out the cost of upkeep.

-Installation Requirement factors of installation time will have to be looked at along with staging area (space around the home) and general weather conditions of the home’s location because metal
+Installation Requirement factors of installation time will have to be looked at along with the staging area (space around the home) and general weather conditions of the home’s location because metal

 Appearance & Architectural Styling are also important considerations when choosing your siding.
 The color, texture, and style of siding you choose should enrich your home’s look, not just protect it from the elements.